 Graduate Assistantship Program

 Graduate assistants are students appointed to various positions in the University and have various responsibilities depending on placement.
 Graduate assistants are expected to work up to 17 hours per week in their position.
 The Graduate Assistantship provides tuition for up to 18 semester hours per academic year (36-hour maximum) including the summer semester, as well as a full-time stipend ($5,200) for fall and spring semesters.
-In order to apply, the applicant must be fully admitted to a graduate program at Roosevelt University.
+Typically, there are 10 half-time Graduate Assistantship positions available to first year PsyD students, which provides for a half-tuition waiver in the fall and spring semesters of their first year and a half-stipend ($2,600) in the fall and spring semesters of their first year.
+As part of the half-time Graduate Assistantship positions, students are expected to work 9 hours per week.
+Students who are accepted into the PsyD program are automatically considered for these graduate assistantship positions.

 Work study is also available for graduate students at Roosevelt University.
 Students' eligibility is determined after the submission of the Free Application for Student Aid (FAFSA®).
 If eligible, students may work part-time in various positions throughout the university for up to $3,500 per academic year.